 What businesses need to consider

 When choosing the right packaging, arguably one of the most important things to consider is how much protection the item needs.
 Every product needs to be transported from the factory, to the shop, and then to the consumer without getting damaged.
+For example, if you are looking for loose tea packaging, you must find something that will protect the tea’s freshness and prevent it from getting crushed.

 A product’s packaging should also prevent any spillages and contamination.
 It should be easy to handle and easy to merchandise on a shelf – along with having enough display space for the perfect branding and all the required information.